Halls vs home: should I stay at home and commute to university or move out into halls or other student accommodation?

 Think about the distance between home and uni and the time you’ll spend travellingThe shorter your commute from home to university, the easier it will be to handle – great if you already live reasonably close to a university that you want to go to.

-“My uni is only 15 miles away so to me it seems pointless spending so much money to live there when I have a perfectly fine home to live here,” comments Lauramercier.
+“My uni is only 15 miles away so to me it seems pointless spending so much money to live there when I have a perfectly fine home to live here,” says Lauramercier.

 It’s worth bearing in mind that there may well be delays to your journey though, whether that’s unexpected traffic jams or public transport that’s running behind schedule.

-SophieSmall advises thinking about “how reliable is the commute?
+SophieSmall advises asking yourself: “How reliable is the commute?
 Is it possible problems could be caused for getting there early in the morning?
 This could affect exams and assessments.”

 The longer the journey, the more tired you’re likely to be as well – which could make it harder to keep up your motivation to study.